 Other G7 members boast ambitious technology education plans.
-Aligning with the EU's 2010, Germany's Federal Ministry of Economic and Affairs and Energy committed to a digital learning strategy in its Digital Strategy 2025 published in 2016, building on its basic universal internet access in schools to make Germany a digital infrastructure leader in the education sector and provide all students' basic knowledge in information science and programming.
+Aligning with the EU's 2010 flagship initiative, A Digital Agenda for Europe, Germany's Federal Ministry of Economic and Affairs and Energy committed to a digital learning strategy in its Digital Strategy 2025 published in 2016, building on its basic universal internet access in schools to make Germany a digital infrastructure leader in the education sector and provide all students' basic knowledge in information science and programming.
 The United States introduced a similarly ambitious National Education Technology Plan in 2010, updated in 2016 and 2017 and in Canada the People for Education report in 2014 titled Digital Learning in Ontario Schools: The "New Normal" confirmed that a large proportion of Ontario teachers were actively integrating information and communications technology (ICT) in their classrooms.

 Macron's government also published in 2018 a report on artificial intelligence, which made many recommendations to modernize education policies, and called for the need to go beyond an "adequate" approach to designing policy.
 The report argued that training can no longer prepare pre-determined careers; it must prepare for adaptability and the learning of transversal competencies linked to creativity.
 Digital can make sure these innovations are well integrated into pedagogy.